Code-Institute-Submissions/southernspices-project1/README.md

 **Content**

-All content in the "Welcome ,Story and menu sections in this website were written by me.
+All content in the "Welcome ,Story and menu sections in this website were written by me.Testimonials contents are taken from google and edited by me.

 **Media**

-All photos were taken from Pexels and shutter a stock image library.
+All photos and pictures used in this site were taken from Pexels and shutter a stock image library.

 **Code**

 * CSS styles for image sliders page originally taken from Youtube Video Image slider Bootstrap4 courosel and then edited.

-###### Disclaimer
+##### Disclaimer

 The content of this Website is for educational purposes only.